niuware/niuware.github.io/quick-docs.md

 > http://my_url/my-cart**/param0_value/param1_value/?param2=value2&param3=value3**

-then your GET protocol method will recieve the parameters as
+using the previous route example, then your GET protocol method will recieve the parameters as:

 {% highlight php %}
 <?php